ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 {-# NOINLINE myGlobalVar #-}
 ```

-This is a necessity to ensure correctness in spite of the weirdness of `unsafePerformIO`, but
+This is a necessity to ensure correct semantics in spite of the weirdness of `unsafePerformIO`, but
-there's another case where `NOINLINE` can be helpful that I want to talk about.
+there's another case where `NOINLINE` can be helpful for performance rather than semantics.

 In the Unison interpreter we use runtime tags to indicate the type of certain values we're holding on the
 stack.
 For unrelated reasons, these tags are part of a much larger `Closure` data-type and we can't use a